-Like running a country: What it was like to be a schools superintendent this summer
+Like running a country: What it meant to be a schools superintendent this summer

 On Aug.
 7, wearing another bow tie, Hutchings stepped into his office in Alexandria’s administrative building for the first time in half a year.

 The final plan for reopening, which he would present to the school board in less than two hours, spanned a 28-page slide show and a 43-page PDF.
-All the length and detail boiled to one conclusion, which still made Hutchings feel slightly sick: School would take place online.
+All the length and detail boiled down to one conclusion, which still made Hutchings feel slightly sick: School would take place online.

 Hutchings had started to suspect this was the only way to go back in July.
-He was, as always, on a Zoom call, when someone pulled up the new Centers for Disease Control and Prevention guidelines for school-bus use in the coronavirus era.
+He was, as always, on a Zoom call, when someone pulled up the new Centers for Disease Control and Prevention guidelines for school bus use in the coronavirus era.
 A 77-passenger bus, Hutchings read, could now fit about 14.

 “Oh my god,” he thought.
 “We’re going to have to do virtual.”

 But he didn’t say anything.
 He wanted the teams to reach their own conclusions — and they did, pretty much unanimously.
 Nobody (including Hutchings) thought virtual was the best way to teach kids.
-But Alexandria just didn’t have the supplies, staffing or space required to make safe, socially distant bricks-and-mortar schooling work.
+But Alexandria just didn’t have the supplies, staffing or space required to make safe, bricks-and-mortar schooling work with social distancing.

 Now, Hutchings had to persuade the school board.

-He and his staff members, collected on a Zoom, ran through the full presentation one time to practice.
+He and his staff members, collected on a Zoom call, ran through the full presentation one time to practice.
 It was nice to be back in his office, even just for the day.
 There were his degrees, hung in neat rows on the wall.
 A joke metal tin, which read: “EMERGENCY BOWTIE.
 FOR ALL FORMAL EMERGENCIES.”
 And his books, including a biography of Andrew Jackson and a large, white children’s book, whose cover showed a boy staring into a thunderstorm and clutching an inside-out umbrella.
 “WHAT,” the title asked in all caps, “DO YOU DO WITH A PROBLEM?”

 Hutchings held up a finger as an employee finished presenting a slide titled “Deep Dive: Continued Meal Distribution.”